Your Linux Image Shipped.

 • A confirmed reproducible build (same inputs, same output)

-• Yocto / OpenEmbedded or Buildroot configuration and pinned state
+• Yocto / OpenEmbedded, Buildroot, or OpenWrt configuration and pinned state

 You get